Our topic for the Autumn term is CRIME and PUNISHMENT.

 In Maths we will be looking at place value.
 We will use concrete manipulatives and pictorial representations to recap representations up to 10 million.
 We will also be looking at developing a deep understanding of the four operations and will use a range of resources to support us.

-As Geographers we will be carrying out a local area study of Stockport and the surrounding area.
-Using atlases, maps and digital maps we will be looking at how the geographical features of the area allowed the area to evolve and change over the last 250 years.
+As Geographers we will carrying out a fieldwork study of Lake Windermere and the surrounding areas.
+Using atlases, maps and digital maps we will be looking at the geographical features of the area and will examine types of settlement and land uses of the local area.
+Ordnance survey maps will be used and the children will develop their knowledge of six- figure grid references.

-As Artists we will be creating urban landscapes based upon the work of L.S.
-Lowry.
+As Artists we will be creating graffiti paintings based upon the work of Jean-Michel Basquiat.
 We will use his work as the inspiration for our own pieces.

 In RE our question is: 'What do religions say to us when life gets hard?'
 The religions and worldviews that we will discuss and compare include: